AdoriZahard/hi3er/docs/index.md

 !!! note
     Updated for 6.1.

-> Boss to be Chosen: Hephaestus, then Mobius, Aponia or Vill-V.
+> Boss to be Chosen: Husk, then Mobius, Aponia or Vill-V.

 ####<p align="center">Setup</p>